 I got to know Jake through his wife Lindsay, who I worked with at my first job as a PA.
 Over the past few years, Jake and Lindsay have been amazing friends to Lauren and I.

 We always feel welcome in their home, often spending holidays and birthdays there.
 We often get together for dinner/drinks or hockey parties.
 He's also been gracious enough to let us in on sharing a season ticket package to the Penguins.
+Additionally, this man can whip up mixed drinks like no one else.
+In need of a fruity, yet complex and not overtly sweet drink for the girlfriend?
+Jake's got you covered.
 We can't wait to celebrate our special day with such a good friend!